editing a config¶

 .

 To navigate between pages, you use one of the predefined controls on your hardware.
-The hardware-specific docs you received with your installation should explain which button(s) do this.
-On the Push 1, its the state_row
+On the Push 1, it's the state_row

 , which is the second row of buttons below the display.
 Note: you can always redefine the page controls (or add more, or not engage with the pages system at all).